Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.04 team ERA that ranks 13th among all league pitching staffs.
+- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.02).

-- Yankees pitchers combine to rank 20th in baseball in home runs allowed (164 total, 1.3 per game).
+- Yankees pitchers combine to surrender 164 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- King (3-5) takes the mound for the Yankees to make his third start of the season.

-- The right-hander last appeared on Thursday against the Washington Nationals, when he tossed 2 2/3 innings, allowing no earned runs while giving up one hit.
+- In his last outing on Friday against the Tampa Bay Rays, the right-hander tossed 7 2/3 innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.